Carvers Creek State Park

 Carvers Creek State Park is a North Carolina state park in Cumberland County, North Carolina in the United States.
 Located north of Fayetteville, it covers 4530 acre in the Sandhills region of the state.
 The park covers lands around Carvers Creek, a tributary of the Cape Fear River, and it borders Fort Bragg.
-The park is currently divided into two areas, Long Valley Farm and the Sandhills Property.
-The park is still being planned, and the state is planning to acquire more land for the park.
+The park is divided into two areas, Long Valley Farm and the Sandhills Property.

 On September 9, 2013, interim park facilities were opened to the public at the Long Valley Farm Access.
-The initial park facilities include a ranger contact station, a picnic area, lake fishing access, and two hiking trails.
+Facilities include a ranger contact station, picnic area, lake fishing access, and hiking trails.

 Trails

 The 2 miles James S. Rockefeller Loop Trail is park's main trail; it provides access to the Rockefeller House from the park's office and picnic area, before looping back around and ending near the entrance to the parking lot.

 The 0.75 miles Cypress Point Loop Trail begins near the Rockefeller house, and it loops around the southern shore of the millpond.